compose-ui/form-up/README.md

 This returns text from the:

-- label's text (found by `getLabel`)
-- Value from the `aria-label` property
+- The value of an input's `aria-label` property
-- Combines text from elements matched by the `aria-labelledby` selector
+- The combined `textContent` of any elements referenced by the input's `aria-labelledby` property.
-- or uses the input `name` property if it cannot find a label
+- `textContent` from a `<label>` element which wraps the input.
+- A `<label>` element which points to the input's id using its `for` attribute.
+- The value of an input's `placeholder` attribute.